Obituary of Henry Isiah Miller

 He will be incredibly missed by his family, friends, and all who knew him.

 Private family burial will be held at Riverside National Cemetery and a public celebration of life will be held at the Agua Dulce Airport in December.
 In lieu of gifts or flowers, please consider a donation to Los Angeles Valley College Foundation (memo line: Henry Miller Scholarship), California Rangers-the youth group his daughter participated in (memo line: Henry Miller Scholarship), or your favorite veteran’s organization.
 Please contact the family if you would like specific details on how to donate or about the celebration of life.
 Funeral Directors- Crippen Mortuary.
 An interactive Memorial page for Henry can be found at: www.CrippenMortuary.com

-To send flowers to the family of Henry Miller, please visit Tribute Store
+To plant a tree in memory of Henry Miller, please visit Tribute Store